 If you’re lucky enough to be included among this select—and dwindling, it seems—group of seniors, there are a few things you should know about the situation:

-Finally, don’t forget that private-sector employers are under no obligation to offer retiree health insurance.
-Also, most of those that do decide to provide them to employees can cut or eliminate those plans at any time—unless, of course, they have made specific promises (in writing) that they will maintain them in any specific ways or for a set period of time.
+Don’t forget that private-sector employers are under no obligation to offer retiree health insurance.
+Most of those that decide to provide them can cut or eliminate those plans at any time.
+But not if they've made specific promises that they will maintain them.

-A far more likely health-insurance-related situation than the one above for most American seniors is that they may retire early—at, say, the age of 55—and then find themselves in need of health insurance between then and when they turn 65, which is when they’ll become eligible for Medicare.
+A far more likely situation than the one above for most American seniors is that they may retire early but still need health insurance until they turn 65, which is when they’ll become eligible for Medicare.

-Although employers sometimes will help fill this gap by extending a person’s job-based health insurance until he or she turns 65 and becomes eligible for Medicare, a more typical scenario is that the senior in question will have to purchase this temporary coverage on his or her own, and usually via the federal health insurance marketplace or the related state “exchanges.”
+Some employers will help fill this gap by extending a person’s job-based health insurance until he or she turns 65.
+But a more typical scenario is that thyou'd have to purchase this temporary coverage on your own.
+And usually via the federal health insurance marketplace or the related state “exchanges.”

 A couple of notes related to this course of action: